-eQS’s founding principle is to create a ‘business that does good’ and the company has been driven by that ethos since 2006.
-Together, the Group’s portfolio of diversity, inclusion and wellbeing businesses comprise the UK’s leading DEI specialists.
-Now nearly 100-strong, the eQS workforce are united in a common goal: removing barriers to education, work and life, and transforming internal cultures to create social and business benefits on a national scale.
+eQS’s founding principle is to create a ‘good business that does good’ and the company has been driven by that ethos since 2006.
+Together, the Group’s portfolio of diversity, equity, inclusion and wellbeing businesses comprise the UK’s leading DEI specialists.
+Now over 100-strong, the eQS workforce are united in a common goal: removing barriers to learning in education, work and life, and transforming organisational cultures to create social and business benefits on a national scale.

 Founded in Newcastle upon Tyne in 2006 by Chris Quickfall, eQS began life as a technology specialist in disability.
 With Head Offices in Hebburn, Gateshead – a region which has struggled with years of economic decline – the Group has a clear priority in addressing social and economic disadvantage as well as all other forms of disadvantage.
-Andy Gough, eQS CEO comments “eQS is currently engaged in a Group-wide DEI review which will set out clear goals on all aspects of diversity including race, gender, sexual orientation and disability.”
+The Group itself is currently engaged in our own DEI review, which will set out clear goals on all aspects of diversity including race, gender, sexual orientation and disability.

-eQS have made great strides at entry level and are passionate about growing and developing talent from diverse backgrounds.
+eQS has made great strides at entry level and is passionate about growing and developing talent from diverse backgrounds.
 The apprenticeship programme has so far seen four individuals progress through the ranks from graduates to team leaders and finance professionals.
-Its volunteering scheme, in place since 2020, has helped three individuals with mental health issues and social anxiety get into the world of work, gaining valuable workplace experience and skills to help them going forwards.
+Our volunteering scheme, has helped three individuals with mental health issues gain valuable workplace experience and skills to help them going forwards.

-Early in 2022, the eQS leadership team and Board will join EW Group founder Jane Farrell for a facilitated conversation on inclusive leadership and DEI best practice. eQS is wholly committed to developing a fully inclusive and representative leadership team as we broaden our expertise from disability-focused to a full-service equality, diversity and inclusion business.
-Speaking of what is to come, Andy comments “We are excited to undertake our own DEI journey and we recognise the importance of diversity and inclusion in helping to take our business to new heights, fostering a more creative, equitable and successful workplace for everyone.”
+Early in 2022, the eQS leadership team and Board will join EW Group founder Jane Farrell for a facilitated conversation on inclusive leadership and DEI best practice. eQS is wholly committed to developing a fully inclusive and representative leadership team.

 Andy joined the team in January 2018 and has over 25 years’ experience in the technology industry covering both public and private sectors.
-Andy’s role as CEO is to lead our business and our team.
+Andy’s role as MD is to lead our Disability Support businesses and team.
 Day-to-day Andy focuses on implementing the company vision and values by inspiring our culture, as well as driving the development of short and long-term business strategy with corporate decision-making on operations and resources.
 Andy said: “For me it’s about improving the quality of provision for the end user – the learner.
-Why do what we do, if we are not consistently looking to improve the lives of students receiving DSA?
+Why do what we do, if we are not consistently looking to improve people's lives?
 The company ethos of doing good for others is something that has always spoken to me on a very personal level.
 Being in a position to help develop and offer solutions that are designed to help others, really appeals to me.
-It’s this genuine passion that fuels my purpose in driving the business forward.”
+It’s this genuine passion that fuels my purpose in driving the Disability Support business forward.”

 Neil has won many accolades since 2009: he has been listed several times in the Times Fast Track Tech 100 and appeared both in the Times and FT.
 As well as winning the Tees Valley Business Executive of the Year, Neil was also a regional winner and national finalist of the Ernst and Young Entrepreneur of the Year awards and was then invited back as a judge.
 Neil is an active member on the e-Quality Solutions board.